Perspective is the 'point of view' from which the creator of a source described historical events.

 Please be aware!

 Different perspectives doesn't necessarily mean that one side is 'honest' and the other is 'lying'.
-I simply means that there is different perspectives.
+I simply means that there is different point of view.

 However, if the difference in perspective causes someone to lie or have an unfair view of events or people, that becomes bias, which is a different source analysis skill.
 You can learn more about bias here.